 a.
 Percentage of recycled input materials used to manufacture the organization's primary products and services.

 Primary raw materials for blending/alloying amount to 38,669 tons in 2021.
+These include mostly ferro-chromium, ferro-nickel and pure nickel in the form of granules, cathodes, pellets and powder.

 Secondary raw materials: